 Demosthenes Long, EdD, JD

-Demosthenes Long is a Clinical Professor in the Criminal Justice and Security department and a co-director of the graduate program in Homeland Security at Pace University.
+Demosthenes Long is a Clinical Professor in the Criminal Justice and Security department.
 He is currently a member of the monitor team established by the federal district court (SDNY) to oversee court ordered reforms of the New York Police Department (NYPD).

 Prior to joining Pace, Long enjoyed a 31-year career in public safety.
 He served for 21 years with the NYPD, retiring at the rank of Assistant Chief, and was the First Deputy Commissioner/Undersheriff of the Westchester County Department of Public Safety-Division of County Police.
 He also served as the Public Safety Director of Operations for the Morningside campus at Columbia University, and as the Director of Corporate Security at KeySpan.